poerr/Learning/Programming basics in C/1. Variables/README.md

 ## Exercises

-**Exercise 1:** Let the user input one int value and print that value to the power of 3.
+1. Let the user input one int value and print that value to the power of 3.
-**Exercise 2:** User inputs the radius of the circle, and your job is to calculate the area and circumference of the circle and print it out to the console.
+2. User inputs the radius of the circle, and your job is to calculate the area and circumference of the circle and print it out to the console.
-**Exercise 3:** The user inputs 3 numbers.
+3. The user inputs 3 numbers.
 Multiply them all and print it out to the console.
 Also do the same with addition.

-**Link for setting up the environment:** [text](https://code.visualstudio.com/docs/cpp/config-mingw)
+**Link for setting up the environment:** [link](https://code.visualstudio.com/docs/cpp/config-mingw)